xiongrxchn/IntelBri.github.io/progress_report_1.md

 ## Future Plan
 - Build the simulated physical models of the bridge and install the sensors on the suitable locations of the bridge.
-- determine the appropriate sampling frequencies for both sensors and finish the control part of the codes.
+- Determine the appropriate sampling frequencies for both sensors and finish the control part of the codes.
 - Connect all sensors to OpenChirp and remove the anomaly signals.
 - Analyze the collected signals and identify the alrmaing cases.